Endernice61/Hovering-Harry-s-consistency/README.md

 - Faith plate with more options:
     Start Active makes the large trigger larger
     Timer Delay adds air control suppression time
+- Cube physics enabler and widget to replace it
+- Portal gun on/off trigger button